Sophie Banks: The Quiet Force Behind Britain’s Greatest Botanist

 The Eccentric’s Garden: William Beckford’s Horticultural Legacy

-William Beckford (colorized & enhanced) from drawing of his portrait
+William Beckford from a drawing of his portrait (colorized and enhanced).

 This botanical history post was featured on The Daily Gardener podcast: Click here to see the complete show notes for this episode.
 September 29, 1760 Today, we celebrate the birthday of William Beckford as we contemplate the complex legacy of his wealth – derived from the unconscionable enslavement of Jamaicans – which funded his passionate…